matthew-tfs/mjcb.io/content/blog/00030-certificate-authority-windows-server-2019-part-8.md

 ## 8.3 Root CA Shutdown ##

 Once the Certificate Authority has been successfully implemented, the Root CA needs to be powered off as it is no longer needed.
-The **TFS-ROOT-CA** Virtual Machine will need to be powered on at least once every 52 weeks in order to update the CRL.
+The **TFS-ROOT-CA** virtual machine will need to be powered on at least once every 52 weeks in order to update the CRL.

-Ensure that you do not delete this Virtual Machine.
+Ensure that you do not delete this virtual machine.
 If you do it will break your entire PKI and there will be no way of recovering from this.

 ## Certificate Authority in Windows Server 2019 ##